 A list of selected proposals will be posted on NASA’s SBIR/STTR website and all firms will receive a formal notification letter.

-NASA funding awards for SBIR and STTR projects are issues as contracts between NASA and your small business.
+NASA funding awards for SBIR and STTR projects are issued as contracts between NASA and your small business.

 Before work begins, a contracting officer will negotiate an appropriate contract to be signed by both parties.

 Funding is awarded based on technical merit and feasibility, qualifications, effectiveness of the proposed work plan, commercial potential, and price reasonability.
 If you do not win an award as a first time applicant, do not be discouraged.
 This does not mean you cannot win in the future.
 Read your feedback carefully for suggestions to improve future applications.
 You may contact a CTTL to get additional tips for applying to next year’s solicitation.

 Phase I is the opportunity to establish the scientific, technical and commercial merit and feasibility of the proposed innovation in fulfillment of NASA needs.
 All Phase I contracts require reporting on the work and results accomplished, including the strategy for the development and transition of the proposed innovation.